-Enhance the functional tidal range and usability of the public boat launch ramp by removing accumulated sediment; minimally invasive suction would be used to relocate sediment to a nearby seafloor location so it minimizes suspension in the water column.
+Remove accumulated sediment from the public boat launch ramp to enhance the functional tidal range and usability for small recreational vessels (recognizing that gateway communities support this function for commercial and larger vessels).
+Use minimally invasive suction to maintain the ramp to its original constructed condition by relocating sediment to a nearby seafloor location while minimizing its suspension in the water column.
 [EA, see additional details on page II-8, CTA]